If your kids HATE math, you are not alone. Here are some math activities for kids to help them learn to love math one problem at a time.

-If you do one of these activities every afternoon with your child they will not only catch up to their peers and become more confident learners, they just might also discover a love of logic!
+If you do one of these activities every afternoon with your child, they will not only catch up to their peers and become more confident learners, they just might also discover a love of logic!

 Why use math worksheets when you can use game cards to review math skills!
 Check out how this mom plays and learns using Uno.
 This Uno Flip game creates simple math problems your child will need to solve!
 You could easily do this for addiction, subtraction, multiplication, or even division. via Childhood 101

 Math Games for Kids

 Money math – so easy to create a math money review lesson.
 All you need is a random handful of coins, a slip of paper with a total your kids need to reach and a jar of change.
 Then use these money math worksheets to help keep up with all the coins and their worth!